Many students registered with DRS require testing accommodations. Some common accommodations include:

 The second option is to arrange for DRS to accommodate the student in the Testing Center.
 A student may take some or all of their tests/quizzes in the Testing Center.
-To arrange use of the Testing Center, please read and follow the steps below.

 Testing in the DRS Testing Center

-Complete the DRS Testing Contract online (formerly known as the Gold Form)
+Complete the DRS Testing Contract Online (formerly known as the Gold Form)

 The student will not be able to schedule exams with the Testing Center until the Testing Contract has been submitted.